 New Zealand’s pattern of religious diversity developed out of the religious cultures brought by the communities that migrated to the country.
 Māori brought religious customs and practices from Polynesia.
 European missionaries and settlers brought varieties of British Protestantism and French Catholicism.
 Anglicans, Methodists and Presbyterians shaped the structure, values and traditions of the new society.
 Almost all Māori adopted forms of Christianity, so New Zealand was regarded as a Christian nation.

 Effect of Christian traditions

 Since the early days of European settlement tiny Jewish, Hindu, Buddhist, Muslim and Sikh faith groups have existed alongside the Christian majority.
 This unified religious identity has been a significant factor in educational, moral, social and cultural policies and debates.
-In the 21st century New Zealand’s Christian traditions remained evident in the 2007 decision to retain the Christian prayer in Parliament, in support for the theistic national anthem and in the practice of swearing on the Bible in court.
+In the 21st century New Zealand’s Christian traditions remained evident in the 2007 decision to retain a Christian prayer in Parliament, in support for the theistic national anthem, and in the practice of swearing on the Bible in court.

 My aim is true

 In the 2000s the New Zealand Defence Force confronted an issue of religious diversity.
 It learned that the US-manufactured sights on weapons used by its troops in Afghanistan were inscribed with Biblical references.
 Defence Minister Wayne Mapp observed that when New Zealand soldiers were operating in Muslim countries, the references could be misconstrued.
 The manufacturer was instructed to remove the inscriptions from further orders of the gunsights.

 Since the 1970s there has been a worldwide intensification of religious identity among those who remain believers.
 This has been reflected in New Zealand in the growth of the charismatic movement in the mainstream Christian churches, and in new evangelical and Pentecostal communities.